nzakas/understandinges6/manuscript/13-Modules.md

 ### Importing a Single Binding

-Suppose that the first example in this section is in a module with the filename *example.js*.
+Suppose that the first example in the "Basic Exporting" section is in a module with the filename *example.js*.
 You can import and use bindings from that module in a number of ways.
 For instance, you can just import one identifier:

 ```js
 // import just one